shepmaster/shepmaster.github.com/source/_posts/2011-10-10-learned-about-testing-last-year.markdown

 Otherwise, feel free to continue!

 ## Why should I test?
-The obvious answer is that testing allows you know have some degree of confidence that the code as written is right.
+The simplest answer is that testing allows you to have some degree of confidence that the code as written is right.

 Less obvious is the fact that tests give you confidence to change